Handbills--Bill Graham and Miscellaneous Fillmore

 BG #64, Martha & the Vandellas, The Paupers, 5/19-20/67, Fillmore; light olive background; blue filigree and central imago of the group (I think), red-orange lettering.
 I have always thought this was a tougher card to find; 6 copies NM/NM- $17.50 each.
 Also have a VG+ mailer, minor staple holes, otherwise clean $12.00, plus 1 VG/VG+ copy with pinhole at top center and a bit of paper age, $5.00. (*)

-BG #66, Jim Kweskin Jug Band, Peanut Butter Conspiracy, The Sparrow (early Steppenwolf), 6/2-3/67, Fillmore; interesting turquoise, yellow, and green card by Bonnie Maclean; postcard back NM $15.00.
+BG #66, Jim Kweskin Jug Band, Peanut Butter Conspiracy, The Sparrow (early Steppenwolf), 6/2-3/67, Fillmore; interesting turquoise, yellow, and green card by Bonnie Maclean; looks like a Wes Wilson design until you look at the signature; design of woman in center, etc. 3 NM caards, $12.50 each (*)

 BG #67, The Doors, Jim Kweskin Jug Band, 6/6-10/67, Fillmore; olive-brown background; pink dragon figure with black faces, lettering; Bonnie MacLean card; generally regarded to be a scarce card.
-2 copies, #1 is a mailer with name on back, 2 almost invisible sets of staple holes in center, hard to find as mailer, $75.00; copy #2 is also a mailer, with a clean NM-/VG+ front, but has some minor tape pulls on back, also $75. (*)
+Mailer, with a clean NM-/VG+ front, but has some minor tape pulls on back, $75.

 BG #68, The Who, Loading Zone, 6/16-17/67, Fillmore; great orange & purple Bonnie Maclean design with swirling faces; very nice art.
 6 NM cards $25 each (*).